willhoyle/williamhoyle.ca/content/blog/2021/ideas-projects-2021.md

 **[eatplants.app](https://eatplants.app)**
 ![eatplants.app](/eatplants.png)

-A food-tracking app, without the food tracking.
+A plant-based food-tracking app, without the food tracking.
 If you need something that logs food entries, this isn't for you.
 Use a traditional food tracker instead.

 No one likes tracking food.
 It's so tedious and boring.
 It's annoying trying to calculate portions for a big meal (recipes can help capture common food combinations I guess).
 You always feel like you're playing catchup.